TheArturthur/CoppermindScraper/Cosmere/Blain Charleston.md

 ## Appearance and Personality
+>“*Your father believed the best about people.
+You could call that foolish, but I'd never call it a fault.*”
+\-Prof to David[4]

 Blain Charleston has tan skin and calloused hands from working in the sun.
 His hair is thinning, but Blain is not bothered by this fact and claims that he does not care about his hair as other people do.
 He has a soft voice, but will not hesitate to do what was right, even if it means putting his life on the line.
 Blain will always see the best in everyone.

 ## Attributes and Abilities